-For the past seven years, a unique internship program at the IU School of Medicine has given sophomore and junior undergraduate students at IUPUI the opportunity to work alongside research scientists, administrators and faculty on a wide range of projects.
+For the past seven years, a unique internship program at the IU School of Medicine (IUSM) has given sophomore and junior undergraduate students at IUPUI the opportunity to work alongside research scientists, administrators, and faculty on a wide range of projects.

-George Sandusky, DVM, M.D., senior research professor of pathology and laboratory science at the IU School of Medicine and a longtime faculty participant in the program, served as the mentor to Rothchild, whose work ethic and passion for medical research so impressed him that he chose to offer him a position in his lab for the rest for the next two years.
+George Sandusky, D.V.M., M.D., senior research professor of pathology and laboratory science at the IU School of Medicine and a longtime faculty participant in the program, served as the mentor to Rothchild, whose work ethic and passion for medical research so impressed Sandusky that he chose to offer Rothchild a position in his lab for the rest for the next two years.

 "This whole program has been an awesome experience," Rothchild added.
 "From the connections I have made to the real contributions in the lab, it's really solidified my passion for pursing medicine as a profession."

-Throughout the poster session, LHSI students had the opportunity to see others’ work and network with fellow students and faculty mentors.
+Throughout the poster session, LHSI students had the opportunity to see others’ work and to network with fellow students and faculty mentors.
 David Wilkes, M.D., executive associate dean for research affairs and August M. Watanabe Professor of Medical Research, served as the keynote speaker at the poster session.
-He encouraged students to build upon the relationships they have built while a part of the program and issues to challenge to be innovative and lead research and medicine into the future.
+He encouraged students to build upon the relationships they built while a part of the program and issued a challenge to be innovative and to lead research and medicine into the future.